aamirazad/wwii-sim/README.md

-# WW2 History Sim
+# WWII History Sim

 *Learn history by playing it.
 Coordinate and strategize as nations in the Second World War.
 Wage war, forge alliances, and have fun.*

-The HASD History Club WW2 Simulation is a fun game for students playing a country in WW2 to compete against other students.
+The HASD History Club WWII Simulation is a fun game for students playing a country in WWII to compete against other students.
 With research and historical accuracy at the heart, the game teaches students about complex historical decisions and their resulting effects.

 ## Learn more